TricolorHen061/bwbdocs/docs/customization.rst

 When you run ``/custom_embed``, you'll be prompted with a popup that has 4 things on it:

 Content
-    What the bot will send when it blocks a message
+    What the bot will send when it blocks a message.
+Sometimes, you'll want the bot to change the embed text depending on the situation.
+For this, we use "placeholders".

-    Placeholders:
+    You can use these placeholders, which will be replaced with the actual thing when an embed is sent:

         ``{username}`` - The author's username

         ``{tag}`` - The author's tag (the 4 numbers after their #)